ItsPatrq/minimal-music-project/README.md

 ## Posts front matter parameters

+### Images
+There are two parameters responsible for displaying images: *image* and *responsiveImage*.
+The first one should have string value equal to the relative path to the image to display in a post (and post-feed / discography preview) if *responsiveImage* is not set.
+This path will always be used for *clickToEnlargeImages* functionality too.
+The *responsiveImage* is an array of objects that will be transpiled to img in DOM property *srcset*.
+Each object should contain two properties:

+* *src* - path to the file
+* *size* - image's intrinsic width in pixels

+It's recommended to use *responsiveImage* for responsible image loading.

 ### Embedding media

 Each post can have it's own associated player.
 Information on how to embed the player should be described under *embed\_player* parameter.
 Each player should have at least two parameters: *src* and *type*, where *type* will define on how to fill *src*.
 Supported types: